Akash-S-010/Akash-S-010/README.md

 ---

 ### 🔭 My Current Focus
-- Building a strong foundation in backend technologies.
-- Exploring backend design principles to create efficient and scalable APIs.
+- Developing expertise in designing and optimizing RESTful APIs with Node.js and Express.js.
+- Enhancing skills in building responsive and dynamic user interfaces using React TailwindCSS and TypeScript
-- Exploring Node.js, Express.js, and backend frameworks.
+- Exploring cloud-based deployment strategies with tools like Firebase and Vercel.
 - Incresing the number of projects.

 ---

 ### 🌱 What I’m Learning
-- Advanced **FrontEnd Technologies** techniques.
-- Advanced **Backend Technologies** techniques.
-- Mastering React.js, Node.js and Express.js
+- Focusing Performance Optimization, Code Quality & Best Practices, Security, Scalability & Maintainability
+- Advanced React patterns and state management with Redux Toolkit.
+- Database optimization techniques with MongoDB.
+- Serverless architecture and microservices for scalable backend solutions.

 ---

-### ⚡ Fun Facts
-- I love creative UI designing.
+### 💼 Open to Opportunities
+I’m actively seeking roles as a MERN Stack Developer where I can contribute to innovative projects, collaborate with dynamic teams, and grow professionally.
+Explore my repositories to see my work, and feel free to reach out for potential collaborations or opportunities!

+---

+### 🌟 Highlights
+- Committed to continuous learning and staying updated with industry trends.
+- Built full-stack applications with secure authentication and real-time features.
 - I love solving coding challenges.
 - I’m a huge fan of open-source collaboration!

 ---
-Feel free to check out my repositories and leave a ⭐ if you like what you see! 😊
+Explore my repositories and let’s connect to build something extraordinary! 🚀 and leave a ⭐ if you like what you see! 😊